-Monthly GDP MoM in the United Kingdom decreased to 0.30 percent in March from 0.40 percent in February of 2026.
+Monthly GDP MoM in the United Kingdom decreased to -0.10 percent in April from 0.30 percent in March of 2026.
 Monthly GDP MoM in the United Kingdom averaged 0.16 percent from 1997 until 2026, reaching an all time high of 9.30 percent in June of 2020 and a record low of -19.20 percent in April of 2020.
 This page includes a chart with historical data for the United Kingdom Monthly GDP MoM.
-United Kingdom Monthly GDP MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.
+United Kingdom Monthly GDP MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2026.

-Monthly GDP MoM in the United Kingdom decreased to 0.30 percent in March from 0.40 percent in February of 2026.
+Monthly GDP MoM in the United Kingdom decreased to -0.10 percent in April from 0.30 percent in March of 2026.
 Monthly GDP MoM in the United Kingdom is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Monthly GDP MoM is projected to trend around 0.40 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast